Lumenora/Handbook/Introduction/Values.md

 # Values

 ## Excellence
-- _Empowerment_ - We exist to empower our customers first and we can do this by empowering one another.
+- __Empowerment__ - We exist to empower our customers first and we can do this by empowering one another.
-- _EQ vs. IQ_ - While sometimes in being honest, feelings can be hurt, it is counter productive to take one's feelings and emotions out on others, as well as put someone down in a way that makes them
+- __EQ vs. IQ__ - While sometimes in being honest, feelings can be hurt, it is counter productive to take one's feelings and emotions out on others, as well as put someone down in a way that makes them
-- Integrity - In all that we do, integrity is most important
+- __Integrity__ - In all that we do, integrity is most important
-- Love for product
+- __Love for product__

 ## Results
-- _Team Work & Cohesion_ - We are here to support one another.
+- __Team Work & Cohesion__ - We are here to support one another.
 It makes the dream work
-- Openness - We want people to feel safe asking for help, clarification and working together to create the best results possible (it doesn't mean confidential information can be shared)
+- __Openness__ - We want people to feel safe asking for help, clarification and working together to create the best results possible (it doesn't mean confidential information can be shared)
-- Innovation
+- __Innovation__
-- Future and customer focused
+- __Future and customer focused__
-- Quality of work
+- __Excellence__

 ## Efficiency
-- Measure twice and cut once - It is important to make sure that objectives are well understood and that we each deliver something that is quality work, even if it takes a little longer.
+- __Measure twice and cut once__ - It is important to make sure that objectives are well understood and that we each deliver something that is quality work, even if it takes a little longer.
 This includes making sure the balance between perfection and good is understood and executed upon.
-- Agile Development
+- __Agile Development__

 ## Humanness
-- Diversity
+- __Diversity__
-- Personal Growth - We want people who understand that they can always be better or contribute more in different ways.
+- __Personal Growth__ - We want people who understand that they can always be better or contribute more in different ways.
 We want to actively encourage people to explore their skills, strengths and to constantly be assessing how they are contributing, how they could be contributing and ways they could contribute better.